Contributor: Suzanne Riordan. Lesson ID: 13950

 Literary nonfiction borrows elements from fiction to make facts come alive with storytelling, description, imagery, figurative language, and dialogue.

-In this genre of writing, the quality of the writing is considered as important as the content.
-The writer's purpose is both to share information and to entertain and tell a story.
+In this writing genre, the writing quality is considered as important as the content.
+The writer's purpose is to share information and entertain and tell a story.

 Literary nonfiction writers choose their words and tone carefully, trying to capture your interest as a reader.